M-arcus/cloudron-docs/docs/kb/server.md

 ## Move the data directory to another location

-Cloudron's data directory can be moved from `/home/yellowtent/appsdata` to a new location as follows:
+Cloudron's data directory can be moved from `/home/yellowtent/appsdata` to a new location `DATA_DIR` as follows:

 ```
     systemctl stop cloudron.target